Aesthetic group gymnastics: Aesthetic Group Gymnastics European Championships

 European Championships are organized annually since 2016 by the International Federation of Aesthetic Group Gymnastics (IFAAG).
 Since 2018, they are held on every two years.

 Aesthetic Group Gymnastics World Cup

 World Cup is a series of competitions that are held throughout the year in the world.
 The World Cup series consists of four seasonal competitions held in different countries.
 There are two types, which are organised at the same time – World Cup is for senior teams and Challenge Cup is for junior teams.
 Teams receive points from each stage and best three results give the final ranking in World Cup series.

 The winner of the first ever IFAGG World Cup, held in 2005, was SC Oscar from Russia, GC Piruett from Estonia was second and VVS Frida from Finland third.

-AGG in Finland
+In Finland

 AGG is a very popular sports among girls in Finland.
 The Finnish Gymnastics Federation is one of Finland's largest sport federations with 374 clubs consisting of approximately 130,000 members.
 The most popular gymnastics discipline in the country is AGG.